 - a.
 At West Earlham Infant and Nursery School we are committed to providing all children with an equal entitlement to scientific activities and opportunities regardless of race, gender, culture or class. - b.
 We aim to meet the needs of all our children through differentiation in our science planning and in providing a variety of approaches and tasks appropriate to ability levels.
 This will enable children with learning and/or physical difficulties to take an active part in scientific learning, practical activities and investigations in order to achieve the goals they have been set.
 Teachers adapt their questioning, interacting and teaching strategies based upon the individual needs of each child.
 All teachers develop positive relationships with all children in order to ensure that these interactions are highly valuable and tailored to each child's learning needs.
-Some children will require closer supervision and more adult support to allow them to progress whilst more able children will be extended through differentiated activities, more able children will be able to progress to a higher level of knowledge and understanding appropriate to their abilities.
+Some children will require closer supervision and more adult support to allow them to progress whilst more able children will be extended through differentiated activities and more complex questioning.
+By being given enhancing and enriching activities, more able children will be able to progress to a higher level of knowledge and understanding appropriate to their abilities.